dandrei/sodium-reaction/README.md

 If that sounds confusing, just think about an Excel spreadsheet.
 You simply declare the relationship between the cells, and never worry about what happens behind the scenes.

 In the `SodiumFRP` TypeScript library, there are two important concepts, streams and cells.
 Cells hold values, streams propagate events.
 Cells react to changes in other cells.
-As a convention, stream variable names are terminated in `$`.

 How do we use these here?